Microaggression in Relationships: Impact and Ways To Deal

 How many times have you gulped in a statement just because it was embarrassing or mocking?
 How many times did you not confuse between humor, microaggressions, and mockery?

-The ideology of humor for a microaggressive person revolves around whatever makes someone laugh.
+The ideology of humor for a microaggressive person revolves around whatever makes them and the people around them laugh.

 It doesn’t target any specific group of people.
 It mostly targets a race, a person’s weakness, and, most importantly, their personality traits.
 This not only proves to be humiliating but because it is mistaken for humor, also leaves a person in self-doubt.